Kaywuyep/alx-backend-python/README.md

 ## DESCRIPTION
-This repo contains tasks that explains Advanced Python and it's application in backend SE WE would work on :
+This repo contains tasks that explains Advanced Python and it's application in backend SE, We would work on :

 + python variable annotations